theroyallab/tabbyAPI/README.md

 ## Disclaimer

-This API is considered as rolling release.
+This project is marked rolling release.
 There may be bugs and changes down the line.
 Please be aware that you might need to reinstall dependencies if needed.

+TabbyAPI is a hobby project solely for a small amount of users.
+It is not meant to run on production servers.
+For that, please look at other backends that support those workloads.

 ## Getting Started

+> [!IMPORTANT]
+>
+>  This README is not for getting started.
+Please read the Wiki.

 Read the [Wiki](https://github.com/theroyallab/tabbyAPI/wiki/1.-Getting-Started) for more information.
 It contains user-facing documentation for installation, configuration, sampling, API usage, and so much more.